It’s already been a summer for the record books. And not in a good way.

 Increased demand

 As residents crank air conditioners and fans in a desperate attempt to stay cool during a heat wave (or turn up heaters to stay warm in a cold snap), demand for electricity soars.
 In the best-case scenario, grid operators have to turn on old, dirty power plants to meet this increased demand.
 In the worst-case scenario, the grid is overwhelmed, causing blackouts.
-That happened in this last heat wave — some 6,000 people in Portland lost power, which made the extreme conditions even more dangerous.

 Aging grid infrastructure

 When the grid isn’t functioning well or there’s more demand for power than there is supply, utility customers can see rolling blackouts or requests to reduce their power usage.
-Residents in California, Texas, and New York have all been asked to conserve power this summer to avoid over-straining the grid.

 Renewable energy to the rescue?